pestphp/pest-plugin-mutate/WIP.md

 - [ ] Awesome docs

 # Current Tasks - required for first Alpha release
-- [ ] Changes on the Pest main repository required
-- [ ] Maybe we could move the file cache to the Pest main repository.
-I think other plugins like type-coverage could make use of it too.
-- [ ] Set proper default paths `src` or `app`  if Laravel. see src/Plugins/Parallel/Handlers/Laravel.php:29, or maybe use the "coverage" config from phpunit.xml
 - [ ] Update the docs
 - [ ] Auto generate mutators and sets docs
 - [ ] Update README to contain the full docs